lasseignelab/capture/README.md

 ```

 ## md5
-The `cap md5` command will produce an md5sum for the file or files specified.
+The `md5` command produces a combined MD5 checksum for all the files specified.
+It will show a list of all files included to ensure that the result is as
-This makes it easy to determine whether reproduced files are identical.
+expected.
+The purpose of this command is to determine whether files downloaded
+or created are complete and accurate.

 Definition:
 ```
 cap md5 [options] FILE...

 FILE...
 One or more file and/or directory names or patterns.
+For directories,
+        all files in the directory and its subdirectories will be included.

 Options: